KaiKCheu/turkish_sales_project/README.md

 7. types_of_transactions: Query to find the distribution of payment types (i.e. Cash, Credit, Debit) for each mall.
 Store values into table for use in Tableau

+8. most_popular_day: Query to find the historical sales for each day of the week for each mall.
+Values are displayed in tableau graphic.

 ## Tableau Sheet Breakdown

 1. Sales By Category: Bar graph depicting distribution of sales by category.